Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Introduction

 \section{Introduction}

 Software security remains a critical challenge within open-source software.
-The rapid pace and complexity of technological advancement places software engineers under time constraints, increasing the risk of flawed implementations and introducing vulnerabilities.
-Software vulnerabilities are reported to vulnerability databases including the Common Vulnerabilities and Exposures (CVE)~\citep{the_mitre_corporation_common_2025} and National Vulnerability Database (NVD)~\citep{national_institute_of_standards_and_technology_national_2025}.
+The rapid pace and complexity of technological advancement place software engineers under time constraints, increasing the risk of flawed implementations and introducing vulnerabilities.
+Software vulnerabilities are reported to the National Vulnerability Database (NVD)~\citep{national_institute_of_standards_and_technology_national_2025} and Common Vulnerabilities and Exposures (CVE)~\citep{the_mitre_corporation_common_2025} databases.